What is Non-EEA Family Reunification?

 Keep in mind that once you arrive in Ireland you have to register at an immigration office to receive permission to stay in the country for more than 90 days.

-Our lawyers can explain to you the application process in detail and answer any questions you might have.
+Our consultants can explain to you the application process in detail and answer any questions you might have.

 What supporting documents do I need to submit?